OfficeDev/Microsoft-Teams-Samples/samples/bot-batch-operations/csharp/README.md

 ![image](Images/GetOperationState.png)

 7. **Get Failed Entries Paginated**
-- **Result:** The bot will show a list of the failed entries, and provide the continuation token to see multiple pages
+- **Result:** The bot will show a list of the failed entries, and provide the continuation token in case of multiple pages of results
 - **Valid Scopes:** personal, group chat, team chat

 ![image](Images/GetFailedEntries.png)